KSam001/JS-Fundamentals/README.md

 - `7-multi_c.js`: A script that prints "C is fun" x times, where x is the first argument (a non-negative integer), or "Missing number of occurrences" if the argument is invalid, using two `console.log` statements and a loop.
 - `8-square.js`: A script that prints a square of size x using 'X' characters, where x is the first argument (a positive integer), or "Missing size" if the argument is invalid, using a loop.
 - `9-add.js`: A script that prints the sum of two integers passed as arguments using a function `add(a, b)`.
+- `10-factorial.js`: A script that computes and prints the factorial of the first argument (cast as an integer) using a recursive function, with factorial of NaN being 1.

 ## Usage
 To run the JavaScript files: